Sush1090/ThermoCycleGlides.jl/docs/src/index.md

 The implemented version of these systems consist of the following components:

-1. Compressor : Modeled with isentropic efficiency
+1. Compressor : Modelling with isentropic efficiency
-2. Expander : Modeled with isentropic efficiency
+2. Expander : Modelling with isentropic efficiency
-3. Value : Modeled as isenthalpic process
+3. Valve : Modeled as isenthalpic process
 4. Evaporator : Volumes of equal change in enthalpy.
-5. Condensor : Volumes of equal change in enthalpy.
+5. Condenser : Volumes of equal change in enthalpy.
-6. Heat Exchangers (no phase change) : using $\epsilon$ as effectivness of heat exchanger.
+6. Heat Exchangers (no phase change) : using $\epsilon$ as effectiveness of heat exchanger.